Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2022/welcome-&-setup.md

 conda activate rnaseq1
 ```

-You will see that the activate command has worked when it reads `rnaseq_w` rather than `base` to the left of the prompt.
+You will see that the activate command has worked when it reads `rnaseq1` rather than `base` to the left of the prompt.

 When you are finished using a conda environment, it is good practice to deactivate your session with the following command.